 An accrual concerns the following:

-- Expenses which have not been recorded or decided to pay but should be recorded now;
+- Expenses that have not been recorded or decided to pay but should be recorded now;

-- Revenues which should now be recorded but not yet reported and not received the money.
+- Revenues that should now be recorded but not yet reported and not received the money.

 Definition of a Deferral